Those fortunate enough to have a dishwasher are in for good news: you can use your dishwasher to clean many household items, too!

 - Golf balls and tennis balls.
 Sports enthusiasts swear that dirt interferes with proper play.
 To clean golf or tennis balls in the dishwasher, pop them into the utensil caddy or a zippered mesh bag on the top rack.

 - Sports shin guards and knee pads.
 Sports gear gets pretty smelly and grimy over time, and dirty equipment increases the risk of infection.
-If you don’t want to toss them in the washing machine, you can clean shin guards and knee pads in the top rack of the dishwasher.
+If you don’t want to toss them in the washing machine, you can clean shin guards and knee pads in the dishwasher’s top rack.
 Place other items on their edges to keep them from flipping over or tuck them into a mesh bag.

 - Grill tools, grates, and silicone grill gloves.
 If you’re an avid outdoor cook, you know that soot and oils quickly accumulate on grilling gear and can lead to dangerous flareups.
 Use your dishwasher to clean grill tools and silicone grilling gloves on the top rack or the utensil caddy.
 Grill grates should go on the bottom shelf, but be sure they don’t interfere with the spinning spray arm.